Things to Do in Verona with Kids: A Perfect One-Day Itinerary for Families

 (This article contains affiliate links which means if you buy something following a link on this page, we'll get a small commission at no extra cost to you.
 Thanks for supporting our blog!)

 Verona is a beautiful city in Italy with a rich history.
 It is a popular tourist destination for being the setting of Shakespeare’s "Romeo and Juliet.", its picturesque surroundings and cultural events.
-Verona is the perfect destination for a family trip.
+Verona is the perfect destination for a family trip in Italy.
 With its beautiful medieval architecture, lovely parks and gardens and vibrant atmosphere, there are plenty of things to do in Verona with kids.
 From taking a tour of Juliet’s house to exploring the ancient Roman amphitheatre, there is something for everyone.
 Here's our Verona in one day itinerary with some of our favourite things to do in Verona with the kids.

 01